compdemocracy/polis/client-admin/README.md

 gulp dist
 ```

-As a convenience, the `deploy_TO_PRODUCTION` script is provided for deploying to AWS S3 or via SCP to a static file server.
+As a convenience, the `npm deploy:prod` is provided for deploying to AWS S3 or via SCP to a static file server.
 For S3 deployment, place your AWS credentials in a JSON file at `.polis_s3_creds_client.json` that looks like this:

 ```json